jahanvisharma-dotcom/Data-Structures/README.md

 # Data-Structures
-this contains programs which is related
+this contains programs which is related to data structures